shorepine/tulipcc/docs/getting_started.md

 Using WiFi on Tulip (start `tulip.wifi('ssid', 'password')` first), there are two ways of getting files between Tulip hardware and your computer:

- - **Use Tulip World and Tulip Desktop:** On [Tulip Desktop](tulip_desktop.md) your files are in your home folder + `tulipcc/user`.
-(On the Mac, under ~/Documents/tulipcc/user.)
+ - **Use Tulip World and Tulip Desktop:** On [Tulip Desktop](tulip_desktop.md) your files are in your  `~/Documents/tulipcc/user` folder.
 You can edit and add files there directly and use `world.upload(folder)` or `world.upload(filename)` to place files on Tulip World from either Deskop or hardware Tulip.
 You can retrieve these files with `world.download(folder)` or `world.download(filename)`.
 The only downside to this method is that your files are publicly available to anyone else on Tulip World, so please don't share private information using Tulip World.

- - **Use our file transfer script**: On your computer, run the Python script [file_server.py](../tulip/shared/util/file_server.py) like `$ python file_server.py`.
+ - **Use our file transfer script**: You can privately transfer files to and from a Tulip with our Python script [file_server.py](../tulip/shared/util/file_server.py).
+Download that script to your computer somewhere.
+Then, on your computer's terminal, run it, like `$ python file_server.py`.
 Wherever you run that script, all files in the folder you ran it from will be available to your Tulip.
+Use your computers' network manager to find out your computers' IP address (the `192.168.1.23` bit below is an example of it.)\
+ \
  You can transfer any files **from** a computer to Tulip with `tulip.url_save(url, filename)` like: `tulip.url_save('http://192.168.1.23:8000/file.py', 'file.py')`.
 The `file.py` should be a file in the current directory that you've run `file_server.py` from.\
  \
  To transfer from a Tulip **to** a computer, use `tulip.url_put(url, file)` like `tulip.url_put('http://192.168.1.23:8000', 'file.py')` and it will appear in that folder on your computer.
-Use your computers' network manager to find out the IP address (the `192.168.1.23` bit.)
-This method is private, you are only transferring data over the local network.
-Maybe someone can contribute a more full featured Tulip transfer system one day!

 ### Remap your non-US keyboard